cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

            ~/.local/share/red-team/wordlists/rockyou.txt
 ```

-And the hash is… `nyan`?
+And the hash is... `nyan`?

-Let’s see if we can log in via SSH to nyan@10.10.87.144 using the password “nyan”.
+Let's see if we can log in via SSH to nyan@10.10.87.144 using the password "nyan".

 We can!
 And there in the user directory is the magical `user.txt` containing our first flag.